gatsbyjs/gatsby/docs/docs/deploying-to-digitalocean-droplet.md

    sudo ufw app list
    ```

-4. In case, if ufw status is disabled/inactive, you can enable it using,
+4. If `ufw` status is disabled/inactive, you can enable it with the following command:

    ```bash
    sudo ufw enable
    ```

-   `Note`: Allow the OpenSSH if not already done, to not disconnect from your droplet.
+   Allow the OpenSSH if not already done, to not disconnect from your droplet.

    ```bash
    sudo ufw allow 'OpenSSH'
    ```

-### Configuring Ngnix to point to your gatsby site's `/public` directory and add your domain
+### Configuring Nginx to point to your Gatsby site's `/public` directory and add your domain

 Change the root directory configuration of Nginx in the default server block file

-1. Go to /etc/nginx/sites-available/
+1. Go to `/etc/nginx/sites-available/`

    ```bash
    cd /etc/nginx/sites-available/